-Claremore Public Schools Foundation is a 501-C3- Corporation founded in 1988 and dedicated to enriching the quality of education in the Claremore Public Schools.
-The Foundation provides grants to Claremore teachers and school sites and enrichment activities for CPS students.
+Claremore Public Schools Foundation is a 501-c3 corporation founded in 1988 and dedicated to enriching the quality of education in Claremore Public Schools.
+The foundation provides grants to Claremore teachers and school sites and enrichment activities for CPS students.
 The Foundation is funded by donations from individuals and companies.

 Robson Performing Arts Center

 This state of the art facility is a gift to the Claremore Public School students for their education and enjoyment.
 The PAC is also available for rental and is the home of many community performances, concerts, recitals and dance performances.

 Robson Performing Arts Center was constructed in 2006 and is host each year a series of touring productions brought to the community by Claremore Productions, Inc. The facility is owned and operated by Claremore Public Schools.